Scientific: Celtis pallida (also known incorrectly as C. spinosa var. pallida, C. tala var. pallida, or Momisia pallida)

 USDA 7-9

-Landscape Use: Background, filler, desert restoration, native plantings.
+Landscape Use: Background, filler, water conservation, desert restoration, native shrub plantings.

-Growth Habit: Moderate to slow growth to 5 to 20 feet in height with similar spread, densely branched like elm.
+Growth Habit: Semi-evergreen to evergreen, woody, broadleaf perennial shrub, moderate to slow growth to 5 to 20 feet in height with similar spread, densely branched like elm.

-Flowers & Fruits: Flowers and fruit are insignificant; fruit are small and rounded drupe, yellow to orange when mature, may be eaten raw.
+Flowers & Fruits: Flowers and fruit are insignificant; fruits are a small, rounded drupe, yellow to orange when mature, edible and even may be eaten raw.

 Seasonal Color: None